top of page

 The right purchase is rarely the one with the loudest sales pitch.
 It is the one where the fundamentals remain convincing after the marketing is stripped back.

 Start with the scheme itself.
 Who developed it, what is the quality track record, and how well does the project fit its location?
 Then look at the unit level.
 Is the layout efficient, is the specification durable, and does the flat have broad market appeal?
 After that, consider the operating side.
 How will the property be managed, what standards will be maintained, and how realistic are the rental assumptions?
+As a benchmark, apartment rental yields in Cyprus average 5.4% to 5.8% for holiday units (RICS 2025), and gross yields significantly above that range may reflect optimistic assumptions worth questioning.

 A premium holiday flat should satisfy three tests at once.
 It should be enjoyable to own, credible as a rental asset and defensible as a long-term property holding.
 If one of those elements is weak, the opportunity may still suit some buyers, but it becomes a narrower proposition.